Dodi Lukébakio

 Dodi Lukébakio Ngandoli (born 24 September 1997) is a Belgian professional footballer who plays as a right winger or right midfielder for Primeira Liga club Benfica and the Belgium national team.

 Club career

 Anderlecht

 Lukébakio pictured during his time at Anderlecht in 2012.

 On 25 October 2015, Lukébakio made his professional debut in the 79th minute as a substitute for Youri Tielemans in a Belgian First Division A match against Club Brugge, which result in a 3–1 victory for Anderlecht.
 On 7 December 2015, Lukébakio signed a new five-year contract.
 Three days later, he made his first UEFA Europa League debut as a substitute for Imoh Ezekiel in the 66th minute of a 2–1 win against Qarabağ FK.
-On 29 January 2016, he played his first full match for Anderlecth, a 2–1 away win over Sint-Truden.
+On 29 January 2016, he played his first full match for Anderlecht, a 2–1 away win over Sint-Truden.
 On 28 February 2016, after coming on as a substitute for Alexander Büttner, he scored an equaliser in the 74th minute in a 3–3 draw against Standard Liège.